HelmerDenDekker/HelmerDenDekker.github.io/docs/blog/imageresize.md

 I only included this package because it was in the previous test.
 It is a .NET wrapper around the FreeImage library.
 This library is no longer maintained, and it seems FreeImage.NET is also no longer maintained.

+Implementation is the shortest with just 4 lines of code.
+It is however a bit ugly in style and hard to understand at first sight because of the descriptive nature.
+For example: JPEG_QUALITYGOOD means 75%.
+For me, having worked with images for all my life, 75% is very clear to me.
+I will never say this picture-compression will be good or have any quality.
+It makes me feel bad.

 ### ImageFlow

-Imageflow.NET is a .NET API for [Imageflow](https://github.com/imazen/imageflow), the fast image optimization and processing library for web servers.
+Imageflow.NET is a .NET API for [Imageflow](https://github.com/imazen/imageflow), an image optimization and processing library for web servers.
 Imageflow focuses on security, quality, and performance - in that order.
 Imageflow.NET is a .NET Standard 2.0 library, and as such is compatible with .NET 4.6.2+, .NET Core 2.0+, and .NET 5/6/7/8.

-Imageflow.NET is tri-licensed under a commercial license, the AGPLv3, and the Apache 2 license.
+Imageflow.NET is tri-licensed under a commercial license, the AGPLv3, and the Apache 2 license, which would drive any manager mad.

-// implementation?
-// Version 0
+The implementation for me feels crazy.
+If you are familiar to ImageResizer, you may disagree with me but...
+ARGH!!
+Cooties!!
+I copied an example piece of code.
+And I hate it.
+It has all the expensive stuff in it which I always try to avoid.
+It is the only async one.
+It has the ResizerCommands from the old ImageResizer package.
+For me it feels awkward.
+I think I could easily improve this piece of code to make me feel less itchy, but I do not want to touch it.
+ImageFlow is still on version 0, this might indicate there is no production version available yet.

-### Package summarized
+### Packages summarized

 A summary of the packages used in this table: